WSU-CS-3230-Brown/CourseInformation/README.md

 > An intermediate programming course that covers the “core” features of the Java programming language with the goal of preparing students to focus on specialized uses of Java.
 Topics include object-oriented programming and polymorphism, graphics, event handling, building graphical user interfaces with Swing, multithreading and synchronization, and error handling.
 Prerequisite: CS 2420.

 My goal of this course will be for you to become better ENGINEERS.
-Not just a regurgitator of facts and code snippets.
+Not just be able to recite facts and code snippets.

 ## Book ##